zhangqianhui/Exemplar-GAN-Eye-Inpainting-Tensorflow/README.md

 ```bash
 git clone https://github.com/zhangqianhui/Exemplar_GAN_Eye_Inpainting.git
 ```
-- Download the CeleA-ID dataset
+- Download the CelebA-ID dataset

 You can download CelebA-ID Benchmark dataset according to the [Dataset](https://github.com/bdol/exemplar_gans#celeb-id-benchmark-dataset)

-and unzip CeleA-ID into a directory.
+and unzip CelebA-ID into a directory.

 - Train the model using the default parameter
 ```bash